hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/lectures_and_discourses/177_the_ramayana.md

 Rama who this demon king was and where he lived, and then they all went to seek for him.

-Now, the monkey-king Vâli and his younger brother Sugriva were then fighting amongst themselves for the kingdom.
+Now, the monkey-king Vāli and his younger brother Sugriva were then fighting amongst themselves for the kingdom.
 The younger brother was helped by Rama, and he regained the kingdom from Vali, who had driven him away; and he, in return, promised to help Rama.
 They searched the